triflicacid/games/public/games/solitaire-classic/README.md

 # Solitaire Classic

-Implmentation of the classic version of Solitaire.
+Implementation of the classic version of Solitaire.

 ## Attribution